jarecoo/practice/notes.md

 - Reset.
 Readjust.
 Restart.
 Refocus.
 As many times as you need to.

 ### Simplify
+- Enough is better than more.
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 - “Approach each task as if it is your last, giving up every distraction, emotional subversion of reason, and all drama, vanity,  and complaint over your fair share” - Marcus Aurelius, Meditations, 2.5
 - there is clarity in simplicity.
 Zero in on what’s right in front of you.
 - “Don’t set your heart on so many things and you will get what you need.”
 Epictetus,  Discourses, 3.9.22 (The Daily Stoic, p69)
 - “There’s a hidden cost to all {this} accumulating…even what we get for free has a cost, even if only in what we pay to store it, in our house or in minds” - The Daily Stoic, p.75
 - You can create space, avoid business, and simplify “by Removing [simplifying] Choice [choose between fewer things], Removing Time. [willingly push deadlines up],  and Removing Access [limit the access to mind and time to 1 thing you control], and nurture that space, that powerful space, so it fills your mind and time and life with contentment, freedom, and happiness.”
 The Happiness Equation p.
 204
-- Enough is better than more.
 - Love people, use things.
+- “Wealth consists not in having great possessions, but in having few wants” Epictetus, The Happiness Equation, p.
+82
 - Find the very few things that are the absolute most important and focus most of your energy on them.
 Minimalism isn’t about getting rid of things, it’s about elevating a few very important things to the forefront of your life.
 It’s about not having to panic clean for visitors.
 It’s about having more money for the things you truly enjoy because you’re not buying everything in sight.
 It’s about valuing the few things you have.
 It’s about valuing people and experiences over things.
 It’s about simplifying your life, reducing complexity and complication. https://www.reddit.com/r/minimalism/comments/8qv2sm/minimalism_for_me_is/?st=JIDXYDM4&sh=45904b51
     - “Minimalism for me is not buying junk I don't need so that I have more disposable income for things I really enjoy.”
     - ‘Minimalism for me is: "If it's not a HELL YES, it's a NO.”’